Celebrating 10 years of the UKEOF DNA Working Group

 The Working Group is managed by the UKDNA Steering Committee, which in turn is guided by the UKEOF Management Group.
 The UKDNA-WG chair (Andy Nisbet of Natural England) sits on the UKEOF Management Group.

-The UKDNA-WG engages the wider community (or UKDNA network) on areas of work or planned events.
-The wider UK DNA Network receives correspondence on upcoming events and activities as well as the opportunity to feedback ideas and suggestions.
+The UKDNA-WG engages the wider community (or UKDNA Network) on areas of work or planned events.
+Members of the wider network receives correspondence on upcoming events and activities as well as the opportunity to feedback ideas and suggestions.

 The UK DNA End Users Group is a subset of the UK DNA Working Group involving representatives of UK environmental and conservation agencies.